 Social media has dominated the advertising field in recent years because the reach potential can be very high.
 However, most cleaning businesses operate locally, so you should set your ads to reach those in your area.
 You can also use keywords to describe your potential customers or their interests to get more, quality leads.
 It would be in your best interest to use keywords such as:

-- Small Business – some of your customers could be small business owners like yourself
+Some of your customers could be small business owners like yourself

-- Cleaning – the type of service you provide
+The type of service you provide

-- Office Cleaning – they make great cleaning business clients
+They make great cleaning business clients

-- Professional Cleaning – because customer service is essential to your leads
+Because customer service is essential to your leads

-- Licensed and Insured – this will give your customers peace of mind when doing business with you
+This will give your customers peace of mind when doing business with you

 Another effective strategy is to engage with other local businesses.
 Some of their followers may be the type of customers you are trying to attract.
 You and other local companies can publically endorse one another, so don’t shy away from reaching out to businesses in a completely different line of work.
 By doing these things, you’ll attract the particular audience you need.
 In turn, you’ll have leads that are much more reliable